ref

 The target label that should be referenced.

-Can be a label that is defined in the document or an entry from the bibliography
+Can be a label that is defined in the document or, if the form

 .